Hyperbolicity, degeneracy, and expansion of random intersection graphs: Hyperbolicity

 \section{Hyperbolicity}

-We now turn to the question of whether the structure of the shortest-path distances in random intersection graphs is tree-like (using Gromov's $\delta$-hyperbolicity as defined in Section~\ref{sec:prelim:hyper}) where we establish a negative result by giving a logarithmic lower bound, for all values of $\alpha$.
+We now turn to the question of whether the structure of the shortest-path distances in random intersection graphs is tree-like, using Gromov's $\delta$-hyperbolicity as defined in Section~\ref{sec:prelim:hyper}.
+We establish a negative result by giving a logarithmic lower bound, for all values of $\alpha$.
 Our approach is based on a special type of path, which gives natural lower bounds on the hyperbolicity.

-\begin{definition} Let $G = G(n,m,p)$ be a random intersection graph.
+\begin{defn}[$k$-special path] Let $G = G(n,m,p)$ be a random intersection graph.
 The $k$-path $P=v_1,v_2,\ldots,v_{k+1}$ in $G$ is called a $\emph{ $k$-special path}$ if all the internal vertices of $P$ have degree two in $G$ and there exists another disjoint path connecting $v_1$ and $v_{k+1}$ in $G$.
-We allow for the second path to have length $0$: this occurs if $P$ is a $k$-cycle such that all but one vertex of $P$ has degree two in $G$. \end{definition}
+We allow for the second path to have length $0$: this occurs if $P$ is a $k$-cycle such that all but one vertex of $P$ has degree two in $G$. \end{defn}

 \begin{lemma} Let $k$ be a positive integer and $G = G(n,m,p)$.
-If $G$ contains a $k$-special path, then $G$ has hyperbolicity at least $\lfloor\frac{k}{4}\rfloor$. \end{lemma} \begin{proof} Let $P$ be a $k$-special path in $G$.
-By definition, $P$ is part of some cycle $C$ of length at least $k$.
-Without loss of generality, we can suppose that the length of $C$ is exactly $k$.
-Then, $v=v_1,$ satisfies
+If $G$ contains a $k$-special path, then $G$ has hyperbolicity at least $\lfloor\frac{k}{4}\rfloor$. \end{lemma} \begin{proof} Let $P = v_1, v_2, \dots, v_{k+1}$ be the $k$-special path in $G$.
+By definition, $P$ is part of a cycle $C$ in $G$; note that $C$ has length at least $k$.
+We can suppose that the length of $C$ is exactly $k$: it will be clear from the remainder of the proof that the lower bound on the hyperbolicity of $G$ increases as the length of $C$ increases.